Strange (En Vogue song)

-"Strange" is a 1991 song by female group En Vogue, and appears on their first compilation album, Remix to Sing.
-It is known as "Strange (House Remix)", the original version is from their debut album, Born to Sing.
+"Strange" is a 1991 song by American vocal girl group En Vogue, and appears on their first compilation album, Remix to Sing (1991).
+The song features Maxine Jones and Dawn Robinson on lead vocals.
+It is known as "Strange (House Remix)", the original version is from their debut album, Born to Sing (1990).
 A commercial single was never officially released, the song was only serviced to dance clubs in the US and UK.
-It peaked at #44 on the U.S Billboard Dance chart.
+It peaked at number 44 on the US Billboard Dance Club Songs chart.
 It was their final single from the album.

-The song features Maxine Jones and Dawn Robinson on lead vocals.

 Critical reception

 Edward Hill from The Plain Dealer noted that the song "swings on the new-jack tip".
 David Quantick from Smash Hits described it as "slow" and "velvety" in his review of Born to Sing.